lyarenei/jellyfin-plugin-applemusic/README.md

 This, however, mostly applies only to automatic identification.
 Once there are `Apple Music` IDs available in the metadata, the plugin will use them for getting/refreshing metadata.

+Note: For localized metadata, the plugin uses metadata **region** instead of language, as Apple Music uses country codes in the web URLs.

 ## Installation

 As always, the plugin can be installed via repository or manually.